Your summer guide to sunscreen, from SPF to not-so-magic pills

 As a final note, don’t think that you can avoid the problem by simply not swimming in the ocean.
 When you get home from the shore, you’ll wash that sunscreen down the drain, and all too often it ends up swirling around the nearest reef all the same.

 Setting aside the fact that sprayed sunscreen often ends up in the wind (or on your neighbor), misting a bunch of environmentally-hazardous chemicals into the air is never going to be a great idea.
 More could end up on the sand than your skin, and you’re also likely to inhale some of those particulates.
 The FDA is investigating whether the inhalation aspect is dangerous for human lungs, but in the meantime it’s better to be safe than sorry.
 And since we’re already terrible at putting on sufficient sunscreen to block incoming rays, it’s worth remembering that a fine mist is less likely to provide adequate coverage than a cream.

 Can I just take a sunscreen pill?

-No. Please do not be fooled by the mysterious supplements claiming to protect you from UV radiation with a poppable pill.
-The Food & Drug Administration recently sent warning letters to three of these companies to tell them to stop falsely advertising the "benefits" of their pills.
+No. Please don’t be fooled by the mysterious supplements claiming to protect you from UV radiation with a poppable pill.
+In 2018 the Food & Drug Administration sent warning letters to three of these companies to tell them to stop falsely advertising the “benefits” of their pills.
 None of these products—Advanced Skin Brightening Formula, Sunsafe Rx, Solaricare, and Sunergetic—can prevent sun damage.
-The FDA noted that "there’s no pill or capsule that can replace your sunscreen," and to instead opt for one of the many available sunscreens on the market.
+The FDA noted that “there’s no pill or capsule that can replace your sunscreen,” and to instead opt for one of the many available sunscreens on the market.